Court reinstates Kennedy cousin Skakel's murder conviction

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

-But he was freed in 2013 on $1.2 million bail after a judge granted him a new trial based on claims that Skakel’s trial lawyer, Michael Sherman, made a series of poor decisions in representing him.
-The judge found, in part, that Sherman failed to argue that Skakel’s brother could have been responsible for the crime and failed to present a key alibi witness for Skakel.
+Skakel was freed in 2013 on $1.2 million bail after a judge granted him a new trial based on claims his trial lawyer, Michael Sherman, made a series of poor decisions in representing him.
+The judge found Sherman failed to argue that Skakel’s brother could have been responsible for the crime and failed to present a key alibi witness for Skakel.

 Sherman had defended his work.

+Chief State’s Attorney Kevin Kane, the state’s top prosecutor, didn’t return messages seeking comment.

+The case was considered a big challenge for prosecutors because of issues including the age of the crime and the lack of forensic evidence.
+Michael Skakel was convicted after a trial that focused on testimony that he confessed or made incriminating statements over the years.

 During arguments before the state Supreme Court, prosecutor Susann Gill told the justices that Sherman did a competent job investigating and trying the case and that Skakel’s appellate lawyers had not met the high burden under case law to prove ineffective counsel.
-She also stood by the state’s position that there was “substantial” evidence that Michael Skakel killed Martha Moxley.
+She also stood by the state’s position that there was “substantial” evidence that Skakel killed Martha Moxley.

-Santos argued that Sherman made numerous poor decisions, including not focusing on Skakel’s older brother, Thomas Skakel, as a possible suspect.
+Santos argued that Sherman made numerous poor decisions, including not focusing on Skakel’s brother as a possible suspect.
 Santos told the justices, “This defendant did not get a fair shake.
 The weight of the evidence is that Tommy Skakel killed Martha Moxley.”

-Santos also said Michael Skakel had an alibi on the night of the killing at 10 p.m., the time that he said evidence shows Moxley was killed.
-He cited testimony that Michael Skakel and some relatives left the neighborhood at about 9:30 p.m. to go to his cousin’s house 20 minutes away to watch a Monty Python movie.
+Santos also said Michael Skakel had an alibi on the night of the killing at 10 p.m., when he said evidence shows Moxley was killed.
+He cited testimony that Skakel and some relatives left the neighborhood at about 9:30 p.m. to go to his cousin’s house 20 minutes away to watch a Monty Python movie.

 Santos also said there was no forensic or physical evidence linking Skakel to the killing.

-Thomas Skakel’s attorney has previously said his client had nothing to do with the slaying.
+Tommy Skakel’s attorney has said his client had nothing to do with the slaying.

+Tommy Skakel was an early suspect in the case because he was the last person seen with Moxley.
+Santos said Tommy Skakel admitted to investigators hired by his father that he had a sexual encounter with Moxley in which he unbuttoned her jeans and pulled them down between 9:30 and 9:55 p.m. on the night of the killing.
+Moxley was found dead the next day with her pants pulled down.

+But prosecutors have said that highlighting Thomas Skakel’s relationship with Moxley would have bolstered their argument that Michael Skakel killed her in a jealous rage.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.